Can you imagine the Alhambra palace without water?

 Patio de los Arrayanes or the court of the myrtles is a perfect example of the use of water in the Alhambra palace.
 This elongated pool seems to increase the size of the palace, by its captivating mirror effect.
 The grandeur of the palace is amplified by reflections of the intricate arches in the water.
 The babbling sounds of the small fountain at the end of the pool soothes the onlooker.
 The myrtle hedge around this pool releases a delicate scent when in flower.
 The architects considered the all five senses when designing these spaces.

 The Palacio del Partal is good example of this mirror effect on the water.
-The arches of the Partal façade are reflected in the rectangular pool.
+The arches of the Partal façade reflect in the rectangular pool.
 This palace dates from 1302 to 1309, it is the only one within the Alhambra which has remained almost unchanged since the Nazrid period.

 Comares – Royal Baths

-El Baño de Comares was previously known as the Royal baths.
-This bathhouse was used by the Catholic kings as their private bathing area after their conquest of Granada.
+El Baño de Comares was called the Royal baths.
+This bathhouse used by the Catholic kings as their private bathing area in the 15th century.
 This is an excellent example of an original Hammam still here in the present day.
 This space is usually closed to visitors to protect its delicate interior.
 It is the only medieval Islamic bath fully intact in the western world.
 To see it on your visit to the Alhambra you can see parts of the building from a gallery corridor just outside.